nesrak1/AssetsTools.NET/README.md

 # AssetsTools.NET
 A c# rewrite of the c++ AssetsTools [https://github.com/DerPopo/UABE/](https://github.com/DerPopo/UABE/)

+It also includes AssetsView, a wip viewer for Assets files as a replacement for UABE.

+For more information, see [AssetsView](#assetsview).

 # Update

 AssetsTools.NET has a lot of problems, from "c++ porting" issues to bad decisions in the library.
 Over time, the library will change and probably break a bit of code but hopefully it will be worth it and make developing with the library better.